actuallyarnav/smart-academic-mgmt/README.md

 7. Open `localhost:8080` in a browser, and et voila!

 ### Optional setup
-If you'd like to test this system using mock data, you can generate it using the `services/mock_gen.py` script.
-This will create a JSON file with mock data (Users, students, teachers, )
+If you'd like to test this system using mock data, you can generate it using the scripts in the `gen-mock-data` directory.
+They will create a JSON file with mock data (Users, students, teachers, subjects), and then they will also insert the data in the PostgreSQL database.

-To insert this data into your PostgreSQL database, you can use the `services/mock_insert.py` script. **Keep in mind you wil need to first create the `student_db` database, and update the database credentials in the script to match your own.**
+**Keep in mind you wil need to first create the `student_db` database, and update the database credentials in the script to match your own.**

 ## Future Enhancements